-The required sections in the report (5 pages max.) are described below:
+The required sections in the report (5 pages max., excluding appendices) are described below:

 - 1. Description of algorithms (2 x 5 marks): Clearly describe each of your chosen scikit-learn algorithm implementations in turn, paying special attention to discussing the two hyperparameters that you have chosen to tune for each algorithm.
 You should write a maximum of 1 page per algorithm. - 2.
-Model training and evaluation (2 x 5 marks): For each of your chosen algorithms, you should discuss the results achieved with the default settings, and also discuss on the results you achieved after trying out a selection of different values for the two selected hyperparameters.
-You should summarise the accuracy results on the training and test data in an appropriate format (e.g., in graphs or tables).
+Model training and evaluation (2 x 5 marks): For each of your chosen algorithms, you should discuss the results achieved with the default settings, and also discuss the results you achieved after trying out a selection of different values for the two selected hyperparameters.
+You should summarise the results of your evaluation using cross validation in an appropriate format (e.g., in graphs or tables).
 You should write a maximum of 1 page per algorithm. - 3.
-Conclusion (5 marks): Briefly sum up your key findings, including e.g., which model performed best, whether the achieved accuracy of one of the models is more sensitive to hyperparameter values than the other, and your recommended hyperparameter values for each algorithm based on your findings.
-You should write a maximum of 1 page for this section.
+Conclusion (5 marks): Briefly sum up your key findings, including e.g., which model performed best, whether overfitting or underfitting was evident, whether the achieved accuracy of one of the models is more sensitive to hyperparameter values than the other, and your recommended hyperparameter values for each algorithm.
+You should write a maximum of 1 page for this section. - 4.
+Appendix: you may include additional information (e.g., additional results) in an appendix if you wish.

-For each of the sections above, marks out of 5 will be awarded based on the following scale:

-5 - exceptional, 4 - very good, 3 - average, 2 - passable, 1 - incomplete, 0 - section missing
+For each of the sections above, marks out of 5 will be awarded based on the following scale:5 - exceptional, 4 - very good, 3 - average, 2 - passable, 1 - incomplete, 0 - section missing